juand-r/naacl-2019-notes/README.md

 - (Could not attend) Mutual Information Maximization for Simple and Accurate Part-Of-Speech Induction.
 Karl Stratos
 - (Could not attend) Unsupervised Latent Tree Induction with Deep Inside-Outside Recursive Auto-Encoders.
 Andrew Drozdov, Patrick Verga, Mohit Yadav, Mohit Iyyer and Andrew McCallum
 - (Could not attend) Locale-agnostic Universal domain Clasification Model in Spoken Language Understanding
+- (Could not attend) On the Importance of Distinguishing Word Meaning Representations: A Case Study on Reverse Dictionary Mapping.
+Mohammad Taher Pilehvar
+- (Could not attend) Factorising AMR generation through syntax
+- (Could not attend) Joint Detection and Location of English Puns